-Most sore throats are caused by viral infections, such as the flu or the common cold.
+Most sore throats are due to viral infections like the flu or common cold.
 In rare cases, it can be a sign of something more serious.
 Seek immediate medical treatment if you have any of the following symptoms:

 - high fever